Key takeaways

 By Buyer Profile

-Enterprise with complex documents: → LlamaIndex + LlamaCloud for document parsing, consider LangChain for broader agent needs
+Enterprise with complex documents: → LlamaIndex + LlamaCloud for parsing; LangChain for broader agent needs

-Fortune 500 automating business processes: → CrewAI with AMP Cloud — proven at scale with enterprise support
+Fortune 500 automating business processes: → CrewAI with AMP — proven at scale with enterprise support

-Startup needing fastest time-to-production: → LangChain + LangSmith — largest community, most examples, best observability
+Startup needing fastest time-to-production: → LangChain + LangSmith — largest community and examples; Pydantic AI if type safety and durability matter more than breadth

 Market Outlook